Measurement-based cooling of many-body quantum systems: Measurement-based Cooling

+In the proposed technique, we adiabatically evolve a quantum system of interacting many particles towards its ground state after polarizing it by applying a sequence of measurements and RF perturbations.
+Therefore, the algorithm consists of two steps:

-The proposed technique consists of two steps.
-In step \rom{1}, an external strong field $\boldsymbol{B}$ is applied which alters the energy spectra and eigenstates of the system, letting the ground state of the new Hamiltonian have a very large polarization antiparallel to $\boldsymbol{B}$.
-We then make a sequence of spin polarization measurements of randomly chosen individual particles along the direction of the external field.
-If the particle is aligned antiparallel to $\boldsymbol{B}$, we do nothing.
-Otherwise, if it is aligned parallel to $\boldsymbol{B}$, we perturb the system by an RF field perpendicular to $\boldsymbol{B}$ for a certain time interval before we make another measurement of the same particle.
-We keep measuring the same particle repetitively at specific times separated by periods of unitary evolution under the effect of the RF perturbation till it has been projected onto the correct direction.
-If we repeat this procedure many times (much more than the total number of particles) before the system relaxes back to thermal equilibrium, the system will eventually be polarized along $\boldsymbol{B}$, and thus its entropy will be hugely reduced.
+In Step \rom{1}, an external strong field $\boldsymbol{B}$ which alters the energy spectra and eigenstates of the system is applied, letting the ground state of the new Hamiltonian have a very large polarization anti-parallel to $\boldsymbol{B}$.
+We then make a sequence of spin polarization measurements of randomly chosen individual particles or subsets of particles along the direction of the external field.
+If the magnetization of the measured partition is aligned anti-parallel to $\boldsymbol{B}$, we do nothing.
+Otherwise, if it is aligned parallel to $\boldsymbol{B}$, we perturb the system by an RF field perpendicular to $\boldsymbol{B}$ for a certain time interval before we make another measurement of the same partition.
+We keep measuring the same partition repetitively at specific times separated by periods of unitary evolution under the effect of the RF perturbation till it has been projected onto the correct direction.
+If we repeat this procedure many times (much more than the total number of partitions) before the system relaxes back to thermal equilibrium, the system will eventually be polarized along $\boldsymbol{B}$, and thus its entropy will be hugely reduced.
 Of course, while measuring a certain particle and perturbing the system, the state of a previously measured particle will be altered.
-Nevertheless, our numerical simulations show that by applying this scheme, the system will always find a path towards the fully polarized state for a small quantum system.
+Nevertheless, our numerical simulations show that, by applying this scheme, a small-sized quantum system will always find a path towards the fully polarized state.
+Once fully polarized, the system will be very close to the ground state of the new Hamiltonian.